hasanmansur/BuddyTalk/README.md

 What?
 -----
-This example app demonstrates a real time horizontally scalable chat capable of serving concurrent clients.
+This example demonstrates a real time horizontally scalable chat application capable of serving concurrent clients.
 We are using the following components to build our chat app:
 - Node.js
 - Express.js